fge/largetext/README.md

 ### Performance

 Not up to par with other tools you could use for such purposes yet.
 But reasonable enough that it is usable!
-For instance, searching all lines more than 10 characters long in a 800 MB file takes approximately 20 seconds on my machine (yielding 1.6 million matches).
-This is the same as `python`, but slower than `perl` (12 seconds) and especially `grep` (3 seconds!!).
+For instance, searching all lines more than 10 characters long in a 800 MB file takes approximately 12 seconds on my machine (yielding 1.6 million matches).
+This is faster than `python`, and on par with `perl` but slower than the monstruously fast `grep` (3 seconds!!).
 This is of course using regexes; there _are_ faster ways to do this without regexes.

-### Profiling data curiosity...
+### Warning about `.toString()`!

-The same sample program run through JVisualVM shows that what takes the most memory is `Integer`s, not `char` arrays...
+This is the most expensive operation of them all, since when you get a `CharSequence`'s `.toString()`, you are supposed to get the contents of that `CharSequence`.
+Therefore a _very_ huge `String`...

-But that is not surprising: regexes essentially make calls to `.charAt()`, and Guava's `Range` is used to "locate" text mappings.
-And `Range` has no primitive versions.
-Writing a custom `Range`-like class accepting "raw" `int`s would probably make the program much faster.
+Beware when debugging!

 ## Quick usage